Gitanjali J Angmo: Corporate and entrepreneurial ventures

-Before transitioning into social entrepreneurship, Gitanjali had a career in the corporate sector.
-She later ventured into entrepreneurship, founding several businesses, including Pushan and Shanghai Power Projects Ltd.

-As a social entrepreneur, she established Helios Books, Aum Hospitals, AUM Trust, and the Love Your Liver Foundation, focusing on education, healthcare, and wellness.
+Gitanjali had a career in the corporate sector, before founding businesses like Pushan and Shanghai Power Projects Ltd. She also established Helios Books, Aum Hospitals, AUM Trust, Love Your Liver Foundation, and Transform India, focusing on education, healthcare, and wellness.

 Himalayan Institute of Alternatives, Ladakh (HIAL)

 In 2017, Gitanjali co-founded HIAL with her husband Sonam Wangchuk.
-HIAL aims to provide an alternative model of higher education tailored to the unique challenges and opportunities of mountain communities.
-The institute emphasises a five-pillar framework: Contextual Learning, Experiential Learning, Transdisciplinary Approach, Community Engagement, and Holistic Development.
+HIAL aims to provide an alternative model of higher education for mountain communities.

 Advisory roles and recognition

 Gitanjali has served as an advisor to the Maharashtra International Education Board (MIEB) and has headed a Cambridge-affiliated school in Chennai.

-In 2022, she received the Women Transforming India Award by the Government of India through NITI Aayog, recognising her contributions to education and community development.
+In 2022, she received the Women Transforming India Award by the Government of India through NITI Aayog for her contributions to education and community development.

 Personal life

+She is married to Sonam Wangchuk.

-A lifelong student of Sri Aurobindo's philosophy, the Vedas, and the Upanishads, Gitanjali integrates spiritual insights into her educational and developmental frameworks.
-She founded Transform India in 2022, aiming to inspire a holistic approach to nation-building.
+She has studied Sri Aurobindo's philosophy, the Vedas, and the Upanishads.
+She is also a trained ballerina, Odissi dancer, and karate practitioner.

-She is married to Sonam Wangchuk and identifies herself as a practising Hindu.